apotonick/disposable/README.md

 ## Twin

-`Twin`s implement light-weight domain objects that contain business logic - no persistance logic.
+Twins implement light-weight domain objects that contain business logic - no persistance logic.
 They have read- and write access to a persistant object (or a composition of those) and expose a sub-set of accessors to that persistant "brother", making it a "data mapper-like phantom".

 Being designed to wrap persistant objects, a typical "brother" class could be an ActiveRecord one.